Sean Vendy

 Sean Vendy (born 18 May 1996) is a badminton player from England.
 He started playing badminton at aged 5 in Orkney, then moved to England at 7.
 He became part of the England national badminton team in May 2015.
 In 2022, he partnered with Ben Lane won a silver medal at the Commonwealth Games and a bronze medal in the European Championships.

 Career

 In 2021, Vendy claimed his first World Tour title at the Orléans Masters, after in the final he and Ben Lane beat Indian pair Krishna Prasad Garaga and Vishnuvardhan Goud Panjala.
 Vendy competed at the 2020 Summer Olympics partnered with Lane in the men's doubles, but the duo was eliminated in the group stage.

 In 2022, Vendy won the men's doubles bronze medal at the Madrid European Championships with Ben Lane, after in the semi-finals they were defeated by German pair Mark Lamsfuß and Marvin Seidel.
 In August, he competed at the Commonwealth Games, and won a silver medal with Lane in the men's doubles.
+In 2023, he won his third national doubles title at the English National Badminton Championships, at the David Ross Sports Village in Nottingham.
+The following year, Vendy successfully defended the title and claimed his fourth national title (all with Ben Lane).

+Vendy and Lane went out in the opening group stages at the 2024 Summer Olympics.